ryokbys/nap/doc/usage.rst

 Input files needed to run pmd
 ==================================

-The **pmd** must be executed in the directory where these files exist.

-``in.pmd``
+To run *pmd*, the following files are required in the working directory:

-  Input file that describes simulation setting.
+- ``in.pmd`` -- Input file that describes simulation setting.

-``pmdini``
-  Cell information and initial positions and velocities of atoms.
+- ``pmdini`` -- Cell information and initial positions and velocities of atoms.

+And there are some optional files required by the *pmd* if you use interatomic potentials that require input parameters from files such as ``in.params.xxx``.

 .. image:: ./figs/pmd.png